Passports

 If only one parent is travelling with a minor, or neither parent is travelling, legal authorisation to take the child abroad will be required, too.
 This permit must be signed by the parent or parents that are not travelling.

-Visas & travel documentation
+Visas & Travel Documentation

 Enjoying expansive views whilst road tripping in Chile's Aysen region

-Driving licences
+Driving licences in Argentina and Chile

 Most nationalities visiting Argentina and Chile will just need a regular driving licence to rent a car, however, you will be required to purchase an international driving licence if your driving licence does not have a photograph.